storybynumbers/total-news/latest.html.md

  - Articles
    - 5 myths about *mobile web performance*, [@mmullany]()’s extensive [post](http://www.sencha.com/blog/5-myths-about-mobile-web-performance/).
  - Vet
-   - The *Amsterdam Dance Event* has a nice filtering.
-The program shows all by default.
-[Clicking dates or venues](http://www.amsterdam-dance-event.nl/program/festival/events/) will quickly filter the results; a second click will broadens the filter.
+   - The *Amsterdam Dance Event* has nice filtering.
+All events are listed by default.
+[Clicking dates or venues](http://www.amsterdam-dance-event.nl/program/festival/events/) will filters the results; a second click will broaden the filter.